meltingscales/VirtualMachineConfigs/kali/README.md

 This VM has:

-- Tor at ~/Desktop/kalitorify/
+- Kalitorify at `~/Desktop/kalitorify/`, a transparent Tor proxy tool
-- Android emu at ~/Desktop
+- Android emu at `~/Desktop/idk_i_forgot_lol`

 That's about it.
 It's Kali.
-Many uses.
+Many uses!